MTORC1: Stem cells

+Muscle damage

+MTORC1 plays a role maintaining muscle function during aging, when activity supplies protein to muscles, but without removing damaged proteins, which compromises muscle functions.
+Transcription factor DEAF1 is a gene that drives this dysregulation, switching on overactivity in the mTORC1 system and disrupting the protein exchange that functions normally in younger tissue.
+The gene's activity is managed by regulatory proteins known as FOXOs – which, unsurprisingly, lose the ability to properly keep the gene in check, as we get older.
+So instead of a smoothly operating system that repairs and strengthens tissue, it actually ends up accelerating muscle loss.

-As a biomolecular target
+Biomolecular target

 Activators

 Resistance exercise, the amino acid -leucine, and beta-hydroxy beta-methylbutyric acid (HMB) are known to induce signaling cascades in skeletal muscle cells that result in mTOR phosphorylation, the activation of mTORC1, and subsequently the initiation of myofibrillar protein synthesis (i.e., the production of proteins such as myosin, titin, and actin), thereby facilitating muscle hypertrophy.

-The NMDA receptor antagonist ketamine has been found to activate the mTORC1 pathway in the medial prefrontal cortex (mPFC) of the brain as an essential downstream mechanism in the mediation of its rapid-acting antidepressant effects.
+The NMDA receptor antagonist ketamine has been reported to activate the mTORC1 pathway in the medial prefrontal cortex (mPFC) of the brain as an essential downstream mechanism in the mediation of its rapid-acting antidepressant effects.
 NV-5138 is a ligand and modulator of sestrin2, a leucine amino acid sensor and upstream regulatory pathway of mTORC1, and is under development for the treatment of depression.
-The drug has been found to directly and selectively activate the mTORC1 pathway, including in the mPFC, and to produce rapid-acting antidepressant effects similar to those of ketamine.
+The drug has been reported to directly and selectively activate the mTORC1 pathway, including in the mPFC, and to produce rapid-acting antidepressant effects similar to those of ketamine.